Search

 Many times customers use products in a way their manufacturers never dreamed of.
 This is why it's so important to spend time and money watching the customers while using the product.

 To illustrate, guests at a wedding enjoyed the catering very much, and most of all the hosts received lots of praise for the salmon dish.
-Curiously they asked their caterer how he prepared the Salmon.
+Curiously they asked their caterer how he prepared the salmon.
 To their surprise he willingly revealed his secret...
 "I cooked it in a dishwasher."

+Whirlpool washing machines in India was studying the market for the Whirl products.
+In the northern part of India, most people consume buttermilk made out of curd.
 To company managers' surprise, many families used their washing machine for stirring curd and making buttermilk!
 The reason was simple: washing machines were cheaper than stirrers and more suitable.
-The company managers could not believe it!
+The company managers were shocked!